wearehanno/riggings/README.md

 heroku-foundation
 =================

-## Warning!
-This repo is not quite ready for primetime - there are some issues when it's deployed to Heroku, and these need to be fixed.

 Prototype fast, and deploy to Heroku for feedback and staging!
-This is the internal repo we use at [Hanno](http://wearehanno.com/) for rapid prototyping.
+This is the internal repo we use at [Hanno](http://hanno.co/) for rapid prototyping.

 ## What's included?

 1. Middleman prototyping setup using [Zurb Foundation](http://foundation.zurb.com/) Sass, via [Bower](http://bower.io/)
 2. [Heroku](http://heroku.com) configuration, via [Puma](http://puma.io/), for fast staging server setup.
-Includes simple http auth, to keep things private
+Includes simple http auth, to keep things private.
-3. [Wercker](http://wercker.com/), for CI testing and automated deployment to Heroku
+3. [CodeShip](http://codeship.io/), for CI testing and automated deployment to Heroku
-4. [HipChat](http://hipchat.con) configuration, from Wercker, to post notifications to your project room on HipChat when a build is attempted.
+4. [Slack](http://slack.com) configuration, from Wercker, to post notifications to your project room on Slack when a build is attempted.
 5. [BugHerd](http://www.bugherd.com/) for feedback collection, connected